Namoet3/Youtube-History-Visualize/README.md

 Personal Data Analysis and Visualization with Youtube watch history and YouTube API

 # Description
 This project encompasses a detailed Jupyter notebook designed for in-depth analysis and visualization of personal data, primarily sourced from Google Takeout and the YouTube API v3.
 The notebook is structured to guide users through a series of analytical steps, each leveraging powerful Python libraries.
-Here is the project [REPORT](https://docs.google.com/document/d/1Wei8YfmKGutkdIL8uAl9iFQ-hewR6AzqTmxMVKyaFa4/edit?usp=sharing)

 Key features of the project include: